gwthomas/sol-framework/README.md

 Welcome to Sol-Framework!
 =========================

-Sol is a C++ framework that eases the creation of high-performance 2D games for iOS.
+<h4>Sol is a C++ framework that eases the creation of high-performance 2D games for iOS.</h4>

-PLEASE NOTE: This project is still under heavy development and may change significantly between releases.
+<b>PLEASE NOTE<b>: This project is still under heavy development and may change significantly between releases.

 It is a hobby project for my own pleasure and learning experience, so unless some kind soul volunteers to help out, updates will be made on my own schedule.
 I wrote this framework from scratch and by myself (except for the 3rd party libraries of course), so there are probably a number of bugs and issues.
 Suggestions and contributions are welcome!
 There are comments in the source to explain some things, but I am currently in the process of adding actual documentation and example code.